-d.
-Except in the specific circumstance, as described in 4.e below, compensatory mitigation credits and debits are defined in terms of functional units (FU) as determined using the Uniform Mitigation Assessment Method (UMAM), as set forth in Chapter 62-345, Florida Administrative Code.
-Each acre of impact to altered wetlands shall be valued at 0.53 FU, and each acre of impact to high quality wetlands shall be valued at 0.87 FU.

-e.
-Only in the specific circumstance when an ecologically appropriate bank does not have a UMAM credit ledger approved by the Corps, but does have a Corps approved credit ledger determined by using the Wetland Rapid Assessment Procedure (WRAP), Technical Publication REG-001, September 1997, the compensatory credits and debits are determined using WRAP with each acre of impact to altered wetlands valued at 0.65 FU, and each acre of impact to high quality wetlands valued at 0.92 FU.

-f.
-Compensatory mitigation will occur prior to or be implemented concurrent with permitted impacts.
+- c.
+Except in the specific circumstance, as described in 5.d. below, compensatory mitigation credits and debits are defined in terms of functional units (FU) as determined using the Uniform Mitigation Assessment Method (UMAM), as set forth in Chapter 62- 345, Florida Administrative Code.
+Each acre of impact to altered wetlands shall be valued at 0.53 FU, and each acre of impact to high quality wetlands shall be valued at 0.87 FU. - d.
+Only in the specific circumstance when an ecologically appropriate bank does not have a UMAM credit ledger approved by the Corps, but does have a Corps approved credit ledger determined by using the Wetland Rapid Assessment Procedure (WRAP), Technical Publication REG-001, September 1997, then for that specific circumstance the compensatory credits and debits are determined using WRAP with each acre of impact to altered wetlands valued at 0.65 FU, and each acre of impact to high quality wetlands valued at 0.92 FU. - e.
+Compensatory mitigation will occur prior to or be implemented concurrent with permitted impacts. - f.

-g.
 Compensatory mitigation required for projects authorized by this RGP will be maintained in perpetuity in the enhanced/restored ecological condition, as described in the individual project's compensatory mitigation plan.

-7. Conservation units:
+6. Conservation units: